Faulty bevel machine trolley

 • 2 minute read

-A member has reported that when a pipe joint was landed on a bevel station conveyor and whilst the operator was removing the sling from this pipe with his right hand and resting his left hand on a vertical beam in the bevelling cabin, the powered trolley on the bevel machine (not in use at the time) moved forward without warning, trapping the operator’s left hand between the bevelling machine and the vertical beam, causing a fracture injury.
+A Member has reported that when a pipe joint was landed on a bevel station conveyor and whilst the operator was removing the sling from this pipe with his right hand and resting his left hand on a vertical beam in the bevelling cabin, the powered trolley on the bevel machine (not in use at the time) moved forward without warning, trapping the operator’s left hand between the bevelling machine and the vertical beam, causing a fracture injury.

-Our member’s investigation revealed the following:
+Our Member’s investigation revealed that:

-On investigation it was found that there was excessive wear on the drive wheel of the bevel machine trolley and the compensation had been adjusted to the limit.
-There was also a defective control valve and this caused uncontrolled movement of the hoist.
+• There was excessive wear on the drive wheel of the bevel machine trolley and the compensation had been adjusted to the limit.

-It was also discovered that the operator had noted a fault with the trolley the previous day, but had not reported this to his supervisor or barge management.
+• The operator had noted a fault with the trolley the previous day, but had not reported this to his supervisor or barge management.

 Key lessons noted by the company: